 Robert Pope is currently leading digital transformation and innovation for United Way Greater Toronto.
 The Greater Toronto organization recently completed two mergers resulting in an expanded mandate for services, now delivered by working with communities in Peel, Toronto and York region.
 Enabling mobile capabilities, creating a data-driven culture and strengthening delivery of community services through cost efficiencies and operational excellence are at the core of the technology modernization strategy.
 Robert has over 30 years of business and IT leadership experience centred on IT strategy, IT operations and innovation.
 Most recently, Robert provided CIO Advisory Services for a major Biotech (Stem Cell Therapy) start-up and a newly formed Government of Ontario Authority.
 Previously, Robert was a CIO with Technical Standards and Safety Authority.
 He has also held IT leadership roles with Certified Management Accountants of Ontario, Canada Post, and Air Canada.
 Robert earned an MBA from the University of Toronto, and a Certified Management Accountant (CMA) professional designation from CMA Ontario (now CPA Ontario).
 Additional studies in Information Technology were completed at Queen’s University, the Interac Association and SAP Canada.
 Robert currently serves as a board member with the CIO Association of Canada (Toronto Chapter) and previously contributed on the Advisory Committee for the Council of IT Executives (CITE) with the Conference Board of Canada.

-Elizabeth Rhodenizer is the Chief Information Officer (CIO) of the Public Service Commission of Canada.
+Elizabeth Rhodenizer is the Chief Information Officer (CIO) and Director General of the Public Service Commission of Canada.
 Elizabeth is a sitting member on the Government of Canada CIO Council and the CIO Strategy Council.
 She is the Board Director of Affiliate Services and Engagement for the not-for-profit association DPI (dpi-canada.com) and is a member of the CIO Association of Canada.
 Elizabeth has also been on the advisory board of a Silicon Valley start-up.

 With over 17 years of experience in cyber security and critical infrastructure protection in the public and private sectors, Elizabeth has been recognized for her work with the North American Electric Reliability Council (NERC) and has previously advised on technical standards for the American Bar Association and NATO (North Atlantic Treaty Organization).
 Prior to her current position, she advised the CIO of Canada within the Treasury Board of Canada Secretariat.
 She holds a Bachelor of Computer Science from the Technical University of Nova Scotia (Dalhousie) and an Executive MBA from the University of Ottawa.